PrabhjottSK/PrabhjottSK/README.md

 ### Hello, I'm Prabhjott! 👋

-I'm a computer science student who is passionate about cybersecurity, back-end development, and developing apps.
+I'm a computer science student who is passionate about cybersecurity, full-stack development, and app development.

 👨🏻‍💻 &nbsp; I'm a sophomore at Hunter College. \
 🎓 &nbsp; I'm majoring in Computer Science with a minor in Mathematics. \